capaj/ng-tools/README.md

 ng-tools
 ========

-collection of useful services/factories/directives/filters I like using in any Angular project, so far contains:
+collection of useful services/factories/directives/filters I liked using in any Angular project few years ago.
+NOT MAINTAINED anymore

 ## Directives:
 - include-in-scope